Beyond Duty-Free Shopping – 21 Best Things to Do in Andorra

 Andorra is known for being good value for skiing and is considerably cheaper than Switzerland.
 Everybody living in Andorra learns how to ski from an early age.

-The standard of Accommodation in Andorra tends to be high and I did not find it as expensive as in France or in Barcelona.
+The standard of Accommodation in Andorra tends to be high and I didn’t find it as expensive as in France or in Barcelona.
 I booked Hotel L’Isard.
 A double room for 48EUR per night.
 There was an optional charge for breakfast, but I paid room only.
-The location was very central.
+The location was very central, the hotel was exceptional and I’d stay there again.
+I’d picked it as it had an excellent restaurant for Andorran food, sadly closed when I visited over the Bank Holiday.
+Here’s a map of places to stay near the centre.

 There are no planes or trains going into Andorra.
 Visitors arrive by road either from France or Spain.